- Research and Learning

 IFIS is committed to improving knowledge of the food and health sciences in developing countries and provides free or low-cost access through the Research4Life programmes, HINARI, AGORA, ARDI and OARE.

-We offer free training webinars and videos, to help you make the most of your access to the database.
+We offer free training webinars and resources to help you make the most of your access to FSTA.